yudhanjaya/Eluwa/README.md

 ## Training and notes

 Training Eluwa is a straightforward process.
-It is essentially Facebook's GPT-like OPT 2.7b model, loaded in 8-bit and trained using [Stanford's Alapaca dataset] (https://github.com/tatsu-lab/stanford_alpaca).
-Use the [Colab notebook here]((https://colab.research.google.com/drive/1rkLx0oI8pbix0EznjYeaLDqPoMHdw0x8?usp=sharing)).
+It is essentially Facebook's GPT-like OPT 2.7b model, loaded in 8-bit and trained using [Stanford's Alapaca dataset](https://github.com/tatsu-lab/stanford_alpaca).
+Use the [Colab notebook here](https://colab.research.google.com/drive/1rkLx0oI8pbix0EznjYeaLDqPoMHdw0x8?usp=sharing).
 I've written notes in there on what the functions do.

 When loaded thusly, OPT 2.7b gives us 5242880 trainable params out of a total 2656839680 (trainable%: 0.19733520390662038).